chrish2917/line_interpreter/README.md

-# Straight Line Interpreter
+# Line Interpreter
-A line interpreter for a simple grammar
+A tree walking interpreter for a simple grammar, from Appel's Modern Compiler Implementation in ML.

 ## Usage
 Install dependencies via opam: